Introduction

 In the above code:

-: since ndcg is not differentiable, xgboost uses lambdamart to directly optimise ndcg.lambdarank_unbiased
+2. objective="rank:ndcg": since ndcg is not differentiable, xgboost uses lambdamart to directly optimise ndcg.

-: handles positions biaslambdarank_num_pair_per_sample
+3. lambdarank_unbiased : handles positions bias

-: creates the pairs for each sample.
-For example: if a query has 3 items, and we setlambdarank_num_pair_per_sample=2
+4. lambdarank_num_pair_per_sample : creates the pairs for each sample.
+For example: if a query has 3 items, and we set lambdarank_num_pair_per_sample=2, then for that query, we’ll end up with 6 pairs.
+Tuning this parameter affects the model performance.

 Once we have generated the predictions, we can evaluate the model using NDCG@k metrics.
-In our example dataset, we’ll use k=3
+In our example dataset, we’ll use k=3:

 score = testdf.groupby('qid').apply(lambda x: metrics.ndcg_score([x['label']], [x['weighted_pred']], k=3)).mean()